fabric-design/components/doc/components/02-notifications.md

 # Notifications
-Before you start using notifications, make sure that you [Feedback Principles](../#/general/8-feedback).
+Before you start using notifications, make sure that you follow the [Feedback Principles](./#/general/8-feedback).

 ![Example](src/style/assets/not-ex1.jpg)
 <p>Use it for general system feedback.</p>